Let’s explore the key differences between the OnInit

 const pizza = new Pizza();

-The main piece here is that the JavaScript engine calls the constructor
+The JavaScript engine calls the constructor

 Constructors in Angular